 Efsubaglutide Alfa PopPK in Healthy Subjects and T2D

-Interactive population pharmacokinetic simulator for efsubaglutide alfa, a novel long-acting GLP-1 receptor agonist for type 2 diabetes.
-Two-compartment model based on Lou et al. 2025 (Clin Pharmacokinet).
+Population PK simulator for efsubaglutide alfa, a long-acting subcutaneous GLP-1 receptor agonist for type 2 diabetes.
+Useful for exploring accumulation and exposure across patient covariates.

 Drug Overview